Swimming Nutrition for Bigger Athletes

 The endurance world is finally admitting that one fuelling plan does not fit every body.
 A recent Triathlete guide for plus-sized endurance athletes made the case that bigger athletes need a fuelling and recovery plan that honours their body rather than a one-size-fits-all template.
 That principle matters most in the pool, where larger swimmers are punished hardest for under-fuelling — and rewarded most for getting it right.

-Here is how to fuel swim training as a bigger athlete so you build a real aerobic base without bonking.
-Why bigger swimmers bonk — and why it is a fuelling problem, not a fitness one Swimming charges a larger athlete more for every length.
+Swimming charges a larger athlete more for every length.
 Water resistance climbs steeply with the size of the body pushing through it, and a bigger body carries a higher baseline metabolic rate on top of that.
+So a heavier swimmer covering the same 2,000 metres simply burns more energy — and runs down their carbohydrate stores faster — than a lighter one doing the identical set.

+The trap is the instinct to under-fuel in the name of weight loss, then wonder why the wheels fall off forty minutes into a session.
 An under-fuelled long swim ends in a bonk: heavy arms, a stroke that falls apart, and a session abandoned.
 Do that repeatedly and you train your body to dread the pool.
 The way out is the opposite of what most people assume — fuel the work you are actually doing, keep the quality high, and let body composition follow months of consistent training rather than trying to starve it into existence first.

 There is a genuine upside here too.
 Swimming is one of the kindest aerobic options for a larger athlete precisely because the water carries your body weight — no pounding joints, no impact.
 If you have found running painful, the pool removes that barrier entirely.
 Our guide to swimming for weight loss covers the bigger-picture case, but the short version is: this is the sport that meets your body where it is.

-Before the swim: top off the tank For most pool sessions under an hour, a small carbohydrate-focused snack 30 to 60 minutes beforehand is all you need — a banana, a slice of toast with honey, or a handful of dates.
+For most pool sessions under an hour, a small carbohydrate-focused snack 30 to 60 minutes beforehand is all you need — a banana, a slice of toast with honey, or a handful of dates.
 The aim is steady available energy, not a meal.
 Keep fat and heavy fibre low this close to a swim: they slow digestion, and the horizontal, face-down position of freestyle makes a full, sloshing stomach uncomfortable in a hurry.

 For longer or harder swims — anything over about an hour, or a session with real intensity — eat a little more (roughly 30 to 60 grams of carbohydrate) and give yourself closer to 60 to 90 minutes to digest.
 A bigger athlete benefits from erring toward the higher end here, because the energy cost of the work is genuinely higher.
 Arriving properly fuelled is the single biggest lever you have against a mid-swim collapse.

-During the swim: drink before you need to For any swim longer than about 60 minutes, take on carbohydrate during the session rather than waiting until you feel empty — by the time you feel the bonk, you are already behind.
+For any swim longer than about 60 minutes, take on carbohydrate during the session rather than waiting until you feel empty — by the time you feel the bonk, you are already behind.
 A sports drink or a gel sipped at the wall every 20 to 30 minutes, aiming for roughly 30 to 60 grams of carbohydrate per hour, keeps the engine supplied.
 Tuck a bottle of carb drink at the end of your lane and treat the wall as your aid station.

 But the most underrated mid-swim fuelling tool is pacing.
 Most bonks are a pacing failure wearing a nutrition costume: swim your easy aerobic sets too hard and you burn glycogen far faster than the session requires.
 Keeping the bulk of base training genuinely easy is what makes your fuel last.
+If you are not sure how easy "easy" should feel, our breakdown of swim training zones explains why almost all base work should sit in GA1 — the zone you could hold for hours.

+Here is a complete base-building session built to be fuelled and paced sustainably.
+It is mostly easy aerobic freestyle, with a touch of pull work to build strength without hammering the shoulders.
 Eat your pre-swim carbs 30 to 45 minutes before the warm-up; if you extend the main set into a longer day, sip a carb drink at the wall; and get recovery food in within the hour after the cool-down.

 Article source